 - After a borrower’s real property is acquired through foreclosure.

 Both events require immediate response.
-The J. B. Lloyd & Associates proprietary lender placed insurance program provides you instant coverage under a master policy.
-A simple online reporting entry registers any property and our Errors and Omissions coverage is available to protect you in the event of an inadvertent reporting failure.
+L&A’s proprietary lender placed insurance program provides you instant coverage under a master policy.
+We have two delivery systems for lender placed insurance.
+We offer fully outsourced tracking of the loan portfolio or a simple online reporting entry system to register any property.
+Our Errors and Omissions coverage is available to protect you in the event of an inadvertent reporting failure.

 With foreclosures on the rise lender placed coverage has never been more relevant.
 Increasing policy lapses underscore the need for immediate replacement of coverage to protect the lender’s mortgage interest, so this coverage is a necessary part of the Risk Control Plan for any mortgage lender or purchaser of distressed loan assets (Real Estate Owned or REO).